reduction-dev/reduction-site/docs/tutorials/first-job.md

 ---
 sidebar_position: 0
+title: First Reduction Job
 ---

-# Hello World
+# First Reduction Job: High Scores

 Let's create a simple Reduction job that tracks high scores for players in a game.
-When a player achieves a new personal best score, our job will emit an event to celebrate their achievement!
+When a player achieves a new personal best score, our job will emit an event to celebrate their achievement.

 ## Overview

-In this example, we'll:
+This job will:
-1. Process a stream of score events containing user IDs and scores
+1. Process a stream of score events containing user IDs and numeric scores
-2. Track the high score for each user
+2. Remember the high score for each user
 3. Emit events whenever a user beats their previous best score

 The input events will look like: